Spring Grove Experiment: Psychedelic psychotherapy

-LSD was intravenously injected into patients, and at times was delivered through the form of a pill.
+LSD was intravenously injected into patients, and at times was delivered through the form of a pill or clear liquid.
 In the early experiments, LSD was administered in a single large dose along with a specialized environment, eyeshades, headphones, and selected music.
 A preparatory period allowed a trained therapist to deeply explore the background of the patient.
-Doses ranged from 250 to 800 micrograms sessions, which would last from 8–12 hours.
+Doses ranged from 250 to 800 micrograms per session, which would last from 8–12 hours.
 This method was called the "mind-manifesting approach."
-By the late 1970s, a more extensive method was developed, called "the extended paradigm," as named by Stanislav Grof.
+By the late 1970s, a more extensive method was developed, called "the extended psychodelytic paradigm," as named by Stanislav Grof and discussed by Yensen & Dryer in their Spring Grove Experiment paper.
 This involved the administration of several high doses, an increased number of therapeutic sessions, and a greater emphasis on personal dynamics between therapist and patient.

 It was not expected that positive results would occur with pure drug administration.
 Psychedelic therapy involves the use of a hallucinogenic, perception-altering drugs coupled with psychotherapy to treat patients psychologically.
 The goal of the procedure was to unearth internal conflicts by administering LSD and then use therapy to resolve and work through these emerging latent conflicts.
 "Mystical peaks" experienced by LSD-treated patients would often give the patient insights and new outlooks on life.
 Therapy would be used to apply these insights to the individual's personal life.
 Musical therapists eventually joined staffing.
-The main objective of therapy was to provide support and companionship to the patient.
+The main objective of therapy was to provide emotional support and companionship to the patient.